cameli15/Habit-Hero/README.md

 **Unit Test Folder**

-*This folder contains our unit tests for the different classes, methods, and functions within our program's code</ins>*
+*This folder contains our unit tests for the different classes, methods, and functions within our program's code.
+To run these tests, make sure that they are in the same parent directory as the main files of the program.*

 * test_database_manager.py
 * test_userhabit.py
 * test_login.py
 * test_main.py

-*To run these tests, make sure that they are in the same parent directory as the main files of the program.*

 **Habit Hero Data Folder**

 *This folder contains sample data collected in our habithero_db.db from testing our program.
 There are three different tables created and stored.*
+*You must have sqlite3 installed to run the database and view its contents*

 * habits.db: contains all users habits that they add
 * habit_data.db: contains all the progress of users as they mark their habits as complete
 * users.db: contains all registered users information
 * habithero_db.db: overall database that contains all of the tables.

-*You must have sqlite3 installed to run the database and view its contents*
 ## Walkthrough

 To use Habit Hero, follow these steps: